Food Sensitivity Test (96 foods)

 Digital results and insights will be available on our secure platform.
 Easily share your results with your doctor or family members.

-In simple, no. Testing methods vary from sensitivity and allergy tests.
+No. Testing methods vary from sensitivity and allergy tests.
 The way in which our body responds to a food sensitivity also differs from a food allergy.
 Most symptoms of food sensitivities are commonly digestive related including gas, bloating, diarrhea, constipation, cramping, nausea, and/or headaches.
 Symptoms of food allergies can be more severe and life-threatening, including skin reactions and anaphylaxis.

 No. It is not required to fast or change your diet prior to administering your test.
 The test should detect a certain food if you have consumed it within 4 weeks of administering your test.
-If safe and possible, we advise an elimination after receiving your report, not before.

 Our tests measure your IgG reactivity levels to 96 foods.
 It is important to note the ranges for each food can vary.
 As displayed on the example report below, the normal range for Almond is 0-3, while the normal range for Barley is 0-10.
 Our results are displayed so consumers can easily read the level of reactivity for each food via the scale and color coordinated numbers.